GundugolluMVALakshmi/Digital_Banking_Management_System/README.md

 4. **Test the System**:

-   The program will display the menu.
+   The program will display a menu.
 Follow the prompts to test different features such as deposit, withdrawal, balance check, etc.

+---

-## Example Output:
+## 💻 Example Output:

-Here's an example of how the program works when you run it:
+Check out how the program works when you run it:

 ```
 Welcome to Digital Bank!